minvws/nl-uzipoc-php-laravel/README.md

-# UziPoc Laravel / PHP client example
+# UziPoc Laravel / PHP OpenID connect client example
 This client provides an example how to connect to the https://github.com/minvws/nl-uzipoc-max OIDC service.
+Or another OpenID Connect service that uses PKCE flow.

 ## Requirements
 This PHP example is tested with `php 8.0`.